 What would you say if I told you that sometimes I want to die so the pain would stop?
 So I can forget what you did to me.
 That I’ve been seeing a therapist because what you did destroyed my sense of safety and emotional well-being?
 My worth is tattered and bruised.
 You stole that from me.

 I feel rage.
 Knowing you did this, knowing you probably have done this before, knowing you’re still out there.
 Knowing you remain a faceless threat.
 I don’t know what you look like and you could be anywhere.
 Were you in the same store as me?
 Did you drive past me?
 No place is safe.
 You get to live every day oblivious to the agony you inflicted upon me, while I carry the shame and guilt.
 I feel like a walking ghost.
 Haunted and a shell of what I was.
 Reliving the trauma and not being able to forget it happened.

 I’m afraid to go to sleep because you invade my nightmares.
 I’m afraid to leave the house because you are still out there.

 It is not lost on me that you did this while I’m filming my documentary about domestic violence and sexual assault.
-I lost my voice the night of August 21when you assaulted me, but I’m trying to claw my way back by speaking up in the documentary about what you did.
+I lost my voice the night of August 21 when you assaulted me, but I’m trying to claw my way back by speaking up about what you did and trying to find justice.
 No woman should ever be made to feel the way you made me feel.